uhcc0002/uhcc0002.github.io/index.md

   <img style="max-width:100%" src="./img/IPE_graphic.png">
 </p>

-Between 2014 and 2020, ETSI established IP6 to sustain the global deployment of IPv6 and, as described in the recently published [ETSI White Paper 35](https://www.etsi.org/images/files/ETSIWhitePapers/etsi_WP35_IPv6_Best_Practices_Benefits_Transition_Challenges_and_the_Way_Forward.pdf), the deployment of IPv6 provides the strong base for all the new technologies and new services evolution.

-Given this background and driven by the emerging technologies, ETSI Industry Specification Group (ISG) IPv6 Enhanced Innovations (IPE) aims to evolve the IP6 work further on, promoting the deployment of IPv6 according to an IPv6 network end-to-end reference architecture and defining clear guidelines to address large-scale IPv6 deployments.

-The ETSI ISG IPE opens the door to new opportunities for industry players by applying IPv6 technology to various scenarios and end-to-end solutions, in order to enable a new era of IPv6-based services and networks.
+IPv6 Forum IPE opens the door to new opportunities for industry players by applying IPv6 technology to various scenarios and end-to-end solutions, in order to enable a new era of IPv6-based services and networks.
+IPE will close the loop among the IP Industry players, each of which will benefit from this alignment: SDOs (IETF) will concentrate effort in delivering missing specifications, Manufacturer will implement functionalities of value on the market and Operators/Vertical Industries will be able to properly underpin Digital Transformation in a simpler way with straight forward and cost effective technologies.